2017 Graduates Added to Virtual Plan Room

 The Plan of Concentration is each student’s final work of scholarship at Marlboro, a challenging, exhilarating, and uniquely rewarding academic experience that invites them to pursue their singular intellectual passions.
 At the end of a two-year process, each student submits their Plan for formal review by one or more faculty sponsors as well as an outside evaluator with expertise in the subject area.

-The Plans added to the Virtual Plan Room for the class of 2017 were chosen based on recommendations by faculty members and the students’ permission, and represent a wide range of subjects.
-From interdisciplinary Plans in mathematics and philosophy to biology and photography, the Virtual Plan Room allows visitors to filter the Plans included by degree field, for a diversity of individual subjects and perspectives.
+The Plans added to the Virtual Plan Room for the class of 2019 were chosen based on recommendations by faculty members and the students’ permission, and represent a wide range of subjects.
+From interdisciplinary Plans in economics and languages to creative writing and sociology, the Virtual Plan Room allows visitors to filter the Plans included by Field of Concentration for a diversity of individual subjects and perspectives.

 “I remember the moments of shared support the most: my friends and I bringing food to each other, talking through our ideas and process, and helping each other go over copy edits,” said Kristen Thompson, who focused her Plan in environmental studies on sustainable land use.
 “I enjoyed holding community gardening events for my landscaping project and seeing everyone stepping up to help and teach one another about the planting process.”